Join us for our newest course, Rights with Responsibilities. Wednesday evenings, September 11 – October 9, 2024. Learn more >>

 In 2021, a group of active citizens in a Colorado mid-size city came together as a non-partisan, non-ideological groups.
 Different beliefs, values, races, genders, and political affiliations were set aside to discuss creating a school of statesmanship.
 Their combined experience as elected city and state officials, school superintendents, college and high school instructors, police chief, non-profit organization leaders, business leaders, accountants, and attorneys came together to create curriculum for this training, this School of Statesmanship, Stewardship, and Service…SOSSAS.

-Meet Our Advisory Board
+Meet Our Board of Directors

 The Advisory Board at SOSSAS is composed of individuals who have held the highest levels of leadership in business, elected office, law, public service, education, and journalism.
 The team brings their vast knowledge and expertise to the SOSSAS curriculum, offering students an exceptional experience.